New York Liberty vs. Dallas Wings Odds and Predictions

 Highlights

-- The New York Liberty is dominating the WNBA season with a 23-5 record.
+- The New York Liberty are heavily favored over the Dallas Wings, with seven straight wins and the league's best record.

-- The Dallas Wings have struggled with a 6-20 record, losing 11 of their last 13.
+- The Dallas Wings have had a tough season, winning just two of their last eight games.

-- Betting trends favor the Liberty with a predicted spread of -13 and OVER 174 points.
+- Betting trends favor the Liberty to cover the spread and the final score to exceed 173.5 points.

-The second half of the 2024 WNBA season is in full swing, and one of the games on tap from Tuesday's slate features the New York Liberty (23-5 SU, 14-14 ATS) hosting the Dallas Wings (6-20 SU, 8-18 ATS).
+The second half of the 2024 WNBA season is in full swing, and tonight's lone game features the New York Liberty (24-5 SU, 15-14 ATS) hosting the Dallas Wings (6-21 SU, 8-19 ATS) for the second time in three days.

 Here is a look at which squad has the edge in this matchup and why.